The Math of Money Management: Why You Need the Kelly Criterion

 Bankroll Management Best Practices: 3 Rules for Survival

 - Use Standard Units: Define a "Unit" as 1% of your bankroll.
 Most bets should be 1 Unit.
 High conviction plays can be 2-3 Units.
 Never go above 5 Units.
+(This is where Dana fails—she parlays 20% of her bankroll on a hunch.)

 Ready to Calculate Your Bet Size?